JuliaRegistries/Registrator.jl/README.md

 There are two ways to use Registrator: a web interface and a GitHub app.

+### Pre-requisites

+To speed up the registry process, there is an automatic merging process assuming your package meets the [following guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/).
+It is best to make sure you meet those requirements before beginning the registration process.

 ### Via the Web Interface

 This workflow supports repositories hosted on either GitHub or GitLab.